 Meet the Staff

 Dr. Beth Turner is a California licensed psychologist (PSY28721), and serves as the Outreach Coordinator for CAPS.
 Dr. Turner received her Bachelor of Arts degree in Psychology with a minor in Sexuality Studies from Western Kentucky University.
 She received her Doctorate in Clinical-Community Psychology from the APA-accredited program at University of La Verne.
 Dr. Turner completed an APPIC-accredited pre-doctoral internship at Ohio University’s Counseling and Psychological Services, and post-doctoral residency at California Lutheran University's CAPS.
-She also received training and passed the certification test as Domestic Violence Counselor, with an emphasis on same-gender/non-binary relationships, and in providing Cognitive-Behavioral Therapy.
+She also received certification training as a Domestic Violence Counselor, with an emphasis on same-gender/non-binary relationships, and in providing Cognitive-Behavioral Therapy.
 Dr. Turner's previous clinical training experiences have included college counseling centers, a community mental health center, and a psychiatric inpatient hospital.
 Her clinical and research interests include working with the LGBTQIA community, coping with discrimination and oppression, stress management, and anxiety.
 Her therapeutic approach is grounded in multicultural feminism, while incorporating evidence-based practices.

-Dr. Miriam Barillas is a California licensed psychologist (PSY26931), serving as a part-time bilingual staff psychologist at Counseling and Psychological Services.
+Dr. Miriam Barillas is a California licensed psychologist (PSY26931) and serves as a bilingual staff psychologist at Counseling and Psychological Services.
 She also serves as a Clinical Supervisor for California Lutheran’s Community Counseling Center within the Graduate School of Psychology.
 Dr. Barillas received her Bachelor of Arts degree in Psychology with a minor in Anthropology from UCLA.
 She received her Doctorate in Clinical-Psychology with an emphasis in Multicultural Community-Clinical Psychology from the APA-accredited program at the California School of Professional Psychology, Alliant International University.
-Dr. Barillas completed a CAPIC-accredited pre-doctoral internship at Pasadena City College Counseling Center.
+She completed a CAPIC-accredited pre-doctoral internship at Pasadena City College Counseling Center.
 Previous clinical training experiences include university research programs, community mental health agencies, private practice, and a dual diagnosis program.
-Dr. Barillas also serves as a staff psychologist for a behavioral health agency, providing psychological services to residents of long term care and rehabilitation facilities.
+Dr. Barillas also served as a Staff Psychologist for a behavioral health agency, providing psychological services to residents of long term care and rehabilitation facilities.
 Her professional and research interests include working with the Latinx community, multiculturalism, providing informed psychosociocultural services to students of color, anxiety, mood disorders, coping with a disability, cognitive rehabilitation, and increasing the collaboration between law enforcement agencies and the mental health system.